Instability of a uniform electric field in pure non-Abelian Yang-Mills theory: Introduction

 In the present work we are interested in non-Abelian gauge theory in the background of a homogeneous (color) electric field and the consequent Schwinger pair creation of ``gluons''\footnote{We will refer to the model as ``pure QCD'' even though we will consider the simpler SU(2) gauge group.
 The ``pure'' means that we will only consider gauge fields and not include any other fields.}.
 The process has been investigated before using effective action techniques to calculate vacuum persistence amplitudes~\cite{Yildiz:1979vv,Ambjorn:1981qc,Ambjorn:1982nd,Cooper:2005rk, Nayak:2005yv,Ragsdale:2017wgi, Cooper:2008vy,Matinyan:1976mp,Brown:1979bv,Nair:2010ea} with the result that there is a constant rate of particle number density production, still given by \eqref{schwinger} with $m_e=0$.
-The result is surprising to us since the Schwinger process can be viewed as a tunneling process and one might expect that the WKB \cite{Brezin:1970xf,Kim:2000un} and other approximations used to obtain \eqref{schwinger} would break down for massless gauge fields.
+The result is surprising to us since the Schwinger process can be viewed as a tunneling process and one might expect that the Wentzel–Kramers–Brillouin (WKB) \cite{Brezin:1970xf,Kim:2000un} and other approximations used to obtain \eqref{schwinger} would break down for massless gauge fields.
 For this reason we wish to re-examine the problem using a different approach.

 We take a dynamical approach to the problem.
+(For a kinetic approach to QED, see \cite{Aleksandrov:2020mez,Pervushin:2006vh,Schmidt:1998vi,Hebenstreit:2010vz,Kluger:1998bm,Bialynicki-Birula:1991jwl}.)
 At the initial time, we consider a color electric field background and quantum excitations in their non-interacting ground state.
 We then evolve the system, just as one would do for small quantum excitations in a time-dependent background.
 We use the method of Bogoliubov transformations~\cite{Bogolyubov:1958,Birrell:1982ix}, re-cast as a ``classical-quantum correspondence'' (CQC) whereby quantum evolution is described in terms of the classical evolution of a related classical system~\cite{Ambjorn:1983ne,Vachaspati:2018llo,Vachaspati:2018hcu, Bojowald:2020emy}.
 The method is explained in Appendix~\ref{appA}.
 Our approach simply evolves an initial state in contrast to other methods that compute (non-interacting) vacuum persistence amplitudes.

 Our results indeed differ from \eqref{schwinger} with $m_e$ set to zero.
 We find that the energy density in excitations, ${\cal E}$, grows with time as ${\cal E}\propto g^4E^4 t^4$ where $g$ is the non-Abelian coupling constant (see also \cite{Akhmedov:2014doa, Akhmedov:2014hfa}).
 We also examine the number density of particles in the leading adiabatic approximation~\cite{Dabrowski:2016tsx} and find that it is not well-defined as there is a zero frequency mode at all times for which the particle number density diverges.
 The total number density, found by integrating over all excitation modes, also diverges.